seL4/rfcs/src/implemented/0010-rfc-process-for-sel4.md

 ## Summary

-> [!NOTE]
-> This is the RFC process as it was first proposed in 2018.
-The process has
+> Note that this is the RFC process as it was first proposed in 2018.
+The
-> changed in details over time, for instance it now runs on GitHub instead of
+> process has changed in details over time, for instance it now runs on GitHub
-> Jira.
+> instead of Jira.
 >
 > The current seL4 RFC process is described in the [seL4 RFC repository].